temporalio/awesome-temporal/readme.md

 - [`alexandrevilain/temporal-operator`](https://github.com/alexandrevilain/temporal-operator) - Kubernetes operator to deploy and manage Temporal Clusters.
 - [`rross/temporal-cloud-run`](https://github.com/rross/temporal-cloud-run) - Pulumi scripts for creating and configuring a Google Cloud Project and using Cloud Build to deploy a Temporal worker and the Open Telemetry Connector in Cloud Run
 - [`northpowered/temporal-rest-executor`](https://github.com/northpowered/temporal-rest-executor) - Simple REST server (with Swagger UI) to execute any activity/workflow in Temporal namespace.
 Useful for development and I&T.
-- [`idempotence-ca`](https://ca.idempotence.io/) - People based certificate modeling system allowing for simple management and renewals of internal CA and end-entity certificates.
+- [`idempotence-ca`](https://ca.idempotence.io/) - Helpful tool to configure Temporal mTLS [`certificate management`](https://docs.temporal.io/cloud/certificates) through certificate signing and renewals at the organization's people level through a simple API.

 ## Frameworks